ihinsdale/mean-local-auth/README.md

     If you used ansible-vault to encrypt your `/group_vars` files, you will need to add the `--ask-vault-pass` flag to this command.

 That's it!
-If the playbook finished without error, as it should have, your own version of mean-local-auth will be up and running!
+If the playbook finished without error, as it should have, your own version of mean-local-auth will be up and running.
+In a browser, navigate to your server's address and see!

+This deployment procedure has been tested successfully multiple times.
+Nevertheless, if you have any problems, please open an [issue ticket](https://github.com/ihinsdale/mean-local-auth/issues).

 #### Upgrading your app code